TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-05-how-to-convert-latte-templates-to-twig-in-27-regular-expressions.md

 ## Go Out and Play

-In the end I'd like to encourage you to do more of such experiments.
-I meet many programmers over meetups all across the Europe and they often don't have space - either the time in work or they won't allow themselves - to do such experiments.
+In the end, I'd like to encourage you to do more of such experiments.
+I meet many programmers over meetups all across Europe and they often don't have space - either the time in work or they won't allow themselves - to do such experiments.

 In my open-source experience, these experiments give you the most knowledge.
 Instead of choosing the first solution because *I don't have time and I have to deliver the value*, I tried 3-4, tested them and then picked the one that worked the best.
 It was not the first one of course, and even if it was, I'd be much more convinced the solution is right instead of just blindly believing it.

-I learned a lot about regular expressions, about delimiters and universal capturing groups (easter egg: seek "http" in the source code and you'll find all the tips I found and found useful) thanks to Stackoverflow and [regex101.com](https://regex101.com/).
-I also must thank to Jáchym Toušek and Ondra Mirtes with PHPStan who got me more engaged to regular expressions in useful and not-so-frustrating way.
+I learned a lot about regular expressions, about delimiters and universal capturing groups (easter egg: seek "http" in the source code and you'll find all the tips I found and found useful) thanks to StackOverflow and [regex101.com](https://regex101.com/).
+I also must thank Jáchym Toušek and Ondra Mirtes with PHPStan who got me more engaged in regular expressions in a useful and not-so-frustrating way.

 <br>
 <br>